Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Main results and proofs for vanishing theorems

 Using Theorem \ref{L2-estimates of dual Nakano semi-posi + m-posi on w.p.c} and the proof method of Theorem \ref{V-thm of s-dual Nak d-posi on proj alg}, we obtain the following theorem for dual Nakano semi-positivity.

 \begin{theorem} Let $X$ be a projective manifold, $F$ be a holomorphic vector bundle of rank $r$ and $E$ be a holomorphic vector bundle equipped with a singular Hermitian metric $h$.
 We assume that $h$ is dual Nakano semi-positive on $X$ satisfying $\nu(-\log\mathrm{det}\,h,x)<2$ for any point $x\in X$.
-Then we have the following \begin{itemize} \item [$(a)$] If $A$ is a $k$-positive line bundle then
+Then we have the following \begin{itemize} \item [$(a)$] If $A$ is a $k$-positive line bundle then, for any $p\geq k$ we have that